hyperspy/hyperspy/doc/user_guide/io.rst

 Loading files: the load function
 ================================

 Hyperspy can read and write to multiple formats (see :ref:`supported-formats`).
-To load data use the :py:func:`~.io.load` that it is available by default in the main namespace.
-For example, to load a ``jpg`` image from :file:`lena` you can type:
+To load data use the :py:func:`~.io.load` command.
+For example, to load the image lena.jpg you can type:

 .. code-block:: python

     >>> s = load("lena.jpg")

-If the loading was successful, the variable :guilabel:`s` contains a generic :py:class:`~.signal.Signal`, a :py:class:`~.signals.spectrum.Spectrum` or a :py:class:`~.signals.image.Image`.
-In any case, the data is stored in a numpy array in the :py:attr:`~.signal.Signal.data` attribute, but you will not normally need to access it there.
+If the loading was successful, the variable :guilabel:`s` contains a generic :py:class:`~.signal.Signal`, a :py:class:`~.signals.spectrum.Spectrum` or an :py:class:`~.signals.image.Image`.
+(Note for python programmers: the data is stored in a numpy array in the :py:attr:`~.signal.Signal.data` attribute, but you will not normally need to access it there.)

-Hyperspy will try to guess the most convenient object for the corresponding file.
-However, you can force it to read the data as a particular data type by providing the ``signal`` keyword that has to be one of: ``spectrum``, ``image`` or ``EELS``, e.g.:
+Hyperspy will try to guess the most likely data type for the corresponding file.
+However, you can force it to read the data as a particular data type by providing the ``signal`` keyword, which has to be one of: ``spectrum``, ``image`` or ``EELS``, e.g.:

 .. code-block:: python

     >>> s = load("filename", signal = "EELS")

-Some file formats store some extra information about the data.
-If Hyperspy was able to read some extra information it stores it in :py:attr:`~.signal.Signal.original_parameters` attribute.
-Also, it is possible that some information was mapped by Hyperspy to a standard location where it can be used by some standard routines, the :py:attr:`~.signal.Signal.mapped_parameters` attribute.
+Some file formats store some extra information about the data, which can be stroed in "attributes".
+If Hyperspy manages to read some extra information about the data it stores it in :py:attr:`~.signal.Signal.original_parameters` attribute.
+Also, it is possible that other information will be mapped by Hyperspy to a standard location where it can be used by some standard routines, the :py:attr:`~.signal.Signal.mapped_parameters` attribute.

 To print the content of the parameters simply: